 If you accept an offer from Funding Circle, we’ll give you the full balance of your term loan minus a 3-5% origination fee (which is the only fee we have).

-The remaining piece of the puzzle is determining whether your business is in a position to repay the loan.
-Analyzing your debt service coverage ratio (DSCR), can provide the answer to this question.
+The last piece of the puzzle is figuring out whether or not your business is in a position to repay the loan.
+Analyzing your debt service coverage ratio (DSCR) can help.

 DSCR is a ratio that compares the amount of cash a business has available to the debt it has taken on.
-The calculation below will produce your DSCR ratio.
+Here’s a formula you can use to calculate your DSCR ratio: